GroggyAlgorithm/PythonGRNG/README.md

 Standalone version of my random number generator for Python

 The perlin octave noise is currently struggling with performance in ways the c# version does not.
+I imagine this id due to me looping through the full resolution size on each axis as opposed to the cube root in the 3D octave noise or the square root for the 2D.

 Currently available algorithms for general selection: